zulip/zulip/templates/zerver/help/configure-authentication-methods.md

 via only a subset of these methods.

 LDAP and various custom SSO login methods are currently restricted to self-hosted Zulips only.
+Please take a look at [inviting new users](/help/invite-new-users) on how to adjust the "who can invite" setting.
-SAML authentication is supported by Zulip Cloud but requires contacting support@zulipchat.com to configure it.
+SAML authentication is supported by Zulip
+Cloud but requires contacting support@zulipchat.com to configure it.

 **Note:** If you are running your own server,